drkamarul/our_book/02-text.md

 In the preceeding sections, we intentionally went through the descriptive statistics of a variable, followed by a number of variables of the same type.
 This will give you the basics in dealing with the variables.
 Most commonly, the variables are described by groups or in form cross-tabulated counts/percentages.

 #### By groups
-To obtain all the descriptive statistics by group, we can use `by` with the relevant functions
+To obtain all the descriptive statistics by group, we can use `by` with the relevant functions.
+We start with numerical variables

 ```r
 by(infert[c("age", "parity")], infert$case, summary)